 We've all picked up an orchid at Ikea, right?
 It's one of those amazing house plants that looks sculptural, barely seems to need anything from you, and just lasts and lasts... until it suddenly drops all its flowers and seems to lose the will to live.
 So how to care for orchids to extend their life – and even revive them?

 It's easier than you think.
 Just follow our guide.
-Find more house plant care in our advice guide.
+And find more garden ideas at our dedicated page.

 How to care for orchids